tymeart/100-days-of-code/log.md

 **Today's Progress:** Did the first 5 exercises of learnyounode at Node School.

-**Thoughts:** Since I didn't continue learning Node aft terhe last time I went to Node School, I decided to start all over.
+**Thoughts:** Since I didn't continue learning Node after the last time I went to Node School, I decided to start all over.
 This time I got farther a lot faster!
 Feel pretty good because that means I've made some progress.

 **Link to Work:** [none]